The direct and indirect benefits of being a BDAV member are invaluable. The BDAV should be regarded as a critical addition to your current resources.

-The BDAV has its own insurance scheme, in an alliance with Honan Insurance Brokers.
+The BDAV has its own insurance scheme, in an alliance with Webber Insurance.
 The BDAV Insurance Package is only available to Full Members of the Association.
 The package provides a comprehensive insurance program, which includes Professional Indemnity and Public Liability Insurance, for those Members who are registered building practitioners under the Victorian Building Act 1993.
 Further details are available in the Member section of this website.

 Lobbying and Representation